-Using links in Excel is an great way to ensure accuracy in your spreadsheets.
-By entering your data once then linking to the original source, you only have to update the original value and all subsequent links will update automatically.
+Using links in Excel is a great way to ensure accuracy in your spreadsheets.
+By entering your data once and then linking to the original source, you only have to update the original value and all subsequent links will update automatically.
 Likewise, you can break down complex spreadsheets into individual parts and use links to combine them into the final form.
 This keeps the data manageable and allows several people to work on the files simultaneously.
 The same goes for linking spreadsheets to other applications.
 Create the link in Word or PowerPoint then update the Excel file as needed.
 When you’re ready to publish the document, simply update the Excel link and you’re ready to go!

 Check out the following links for more information on linking Excel files: